-In Option 1, chroma residual scaling is only activated when the chroma block is inside a 16x16 non-overlapping area, and its co-located luma blocks are also inside the 32x32 co-located area.
+In Option 1, chroma residual scaling is only activated when the chroma block is inside a 16x16 non-overlapping area, and its co-located luma coding blocks are also inside the 32x32 co-located area.
 In the worst case, the maximum latency to process chroma samples is reportedly of 32x32 luma samples reconstruction delay.

-In Option 2, chroma residual scaling uses the luma samples neighboring the luma block co-located with the top-left sample of the chroma block.
-In addition, only the neighboring luma samples inside non-overlapping areas (e.g., CTU, VDPU) comprising the top-left chroma sample are used.
+In Option 2, chroma residual scaling uses the top or left luma sample neighboring the luma block co-located with the top-left sample of the chroma block.
+In addition, only the neighboring luma samples inside the current VDPU are used.
 The latency is in this case reportedly further reduced.

-Reported psnrY, U and V BD-rate variations, in RA configuration, are as follows: for Option 1, 0.04%, -0.79%, -0.76%, and for Option 2, with VDPU constraint, x.xx%, x.xx%, x.xx%.
+Option 3 is based on the same approach as Option 2 but uses the average value of the neighboring samples (instead of the top or left sample) of the co-located luma block to derive the chroma residual scaling factor.

+For SDR content, reported psnr-Y, -U and -V BD-rate variations, in RA configuration, are as follows: for Option 1, 0.0%, -0.8%, -0.8%, for Option 2, 0.0%, -0.8%, -0.7%, for Option 3, 0.0%, -0.8%, -0.8%, and for Option 3 on top of JVET-N0220, 0.0%, -0.7%, -0.7%.
+For HDR content, reported wPsnr-Y, -U and -V BD-rate variations, in RA configuration, are as follows: for Option 1, 0.2%, -4.6%, -3.6%, for Option 2, 0.3%, -4.4%, -2.2%, for Option 3, 0.3%, -4.4%, -3.0%, and for Option 3 on top of JVET-N0220 0.3%, -5.8%, -5.2%.

 Introduction

-Luma-dependent chroma residual scaling is a tool proposed in the in-loop reshaping design [JVET-M0427].
+Luma-dependent chroma residual scaling is a tool proposed in the in-loop reshaping design [JVET-M0427, JVET-N0220].
 The tool consists in using a scaling value, derived from a table indexed by luma values.
 The table is explicitly signaled in the stream or deduced from a table coded in the stream.

 At the encoder side, the process works as follows.
 When encoding a chroma block, a luma value, representative of the co-located luma block, is computed.
 This is typically the average of the luma samples in the luma prediction (or reconstructed) block co-located with the considered chroma block.
 From the computed luma value, a scaling value is picked up from the scaling table.
 The scaling value is applied as a multiplicative factor to the residual of the chroma prediction, before applying the transform then quantization to the chroma residual signal.
 At the decoder side, the inverse scaling is based on a similar process.
 The inverse scaling value is derived from co-located luma samples and is applied to the residual of the chroma prediction, after having applied the inverse quantization then inverse transform.

 In VTM4.0, chroma residual scaling is only applied in Inter tile groups, and when separate luma/chroma tree is disabled.
-This results in an inconsistency in the chroma residual handling between CUs in Intra tile groups, and intra CUs in Inter-tiles groups.
+This results in an inconsistency in the chroma residual handling between CUs in Intra tile groups, and intra CUs in Inter tiles groups.
 The proposal aims at enabling the chroma residual scaling when separate luma/chroma tree is enabled, while controlling the structural delay involved by the dependency of the chroma residual scaling to luma samples.

 Proposal Option 1